Turitea Wind Farm

-Turitea Wind Farm is a 222-megawatt wind farm under construction near Turitea, Palmerston North, New Zealand.
+Turitea Wind Farm is a 222-megawatt wind farm near Turitea, Palmerston North, New Zealand.
 The farm is owned and operated by Mercury Energy.

-When complete, Turitea will be the largest wind farm by nameplate capacity in New Zealand, overtaking nearby Tararua Wind Farm.
+Turitea is the largest wind farm by nameplate capacity in New Zealand, overtaking nearby Tararua Wind Farm.
 Most of the wind farm land is located in the Turitea Reserve.
 The project was initially planned for 131 wind turbines with a capacity of over 300 MW, while final approval was given for 60 turbines.

 History

 The wind farm was proposed for both land owned by the Palmerston North City Council and surrounding private farm land.
 In 2005, and following a competitive bid process, the Council selected Mercury (then called Mighty River Power) to develop the project.

 Construction of the Northern stage, consisting of 33 turbines, began in October 2019.
 Commissioning was initially expected in early 2021, however this was revised after challenges with the overland transport of turbine blades and commissioning was pushed back to the end of 2021.
 Construction of the Southern stage of 27 turbines followed.

 Work on the wind farm was halted in March 2020 due to the COVID-19 pandemic lockdown.
 In December 2020, a ship fire at the Port of Napier destroyed 12 nacelles and 11 hubs destined for the Southern stage.

 The wind-farm generated its first electricity on 30 July 2021.
 The final turbine of the northern stage was installed in October 2021, when 23 turbines were in operation.
 The Northern stage was fully operational by December 2021.

+The wind farm was formally opened by Minister of Energy Megan Woods in May 2023, and is expected to be fully operational by the end of June.